 Instructions

-- Cut your paneer into cubes and fry in oil until golden brown over meat heat.
+- Fry the paneer: Cut paneer into cubes and fry in oil over medium heat until golden brown on all sides.
+Set aside on a paper towel to drain excess oil.

 it’s 3 AM and I’ve always followed Shreyas kitchen on tiktok so I finallyyy decided to give a recipe a try and I am really glad I did 🙂 It really hit my late night craving